mixiotez/portfolio-site/src/content/projects/portfolio.md

   - Tailwind
 repoUrl: https://github.com/mixiotez/portfolio-site
 ---
-The website you are currently on!
-A personal page that provides my contact information and showcases my portfolio projects.
+The website you are currently on.

+Scored 100 on every Google Lighthouse category! 🎉